MOACChain/moac-core/README.md

-## MOAC Pangu 0.8
+## MOAC Pangu 0.8.x

-This release is for MOAC project Pangu 0.8.1:
+### This release is for MOAC project Pangu 0.8.1:

 Release Date: 04/18/2018

+This release is for testnet only.
+The mainnet will be available in late April.

+**Updates：**

 * The network ID changed to 99 (mainnet) and 101 (testnet) to adopt the EIP155 specification.
 * Fixed a previous "no data attached" issue in contract deploying.
 * Added config file vnodeconfig.json.

-This release is for MOAC project Pangu 0.8.0:
+### This release is for MOAC project Pangu 0.8.0:

 Release Date： 3/31/2018